Duke of Edinburgh's Award Scheme

 Condition 17 requires a participant to understand and adhere to the Countryside Code.

-The Expedition Section is managed by Haydon School in partnership with BXM Expeditions, an approved activity provider for the Duke of Edinburgh's Award.
-Please see the link below for a range of useful information available on their website:
+The Expedition Section is managed by Haydon School in partnership with BXM Expeditions, an Approved Activity Provider (AAP) for the Duke of Edinburgh's Award.
+Please see the link below for a range of useful information available on their website: https://bxmexpeditions.co.uk/

 Expedition Kit Checklist

-For support in using eDofE, including uploading Assessors Reports or any other evidence, please see the eDofE User Guide below:
+For support in using eDofE, including uploading Activity details and photo evidence, please see the 10 Step eDofE User Guide for Participants below:

 https://edofe.org/ - eDofE Online